ucsf-wynton/wynton-website-hpc/docs/hpc/howto/log-in-without-pwd.md

 Expected time: < 10 minutes.

 <div class="alert alert-info" role="alert" markdown="1">
-These instructions are primarily written for Linux, macOS, and Windows 10 users.
-If you are on a pre-Windows 10, using the [PuTTY] SSH client, the overall idea is similar.
+These instructions are for the `ssh` client available on Linux, macOS, and MS Windows.
+If you use the [PuTTY] SSH client, the overall idea is similar.
 Please consult the PuTTY user forums for further instructions.
 </div>